Written by Slawomir (“Swavak”) Gromadzki, MPH

 SUPPLEMENTS AND HERBAL REMEDIES

-Instead of magnesium you can use Epsom salt.
-It is also an effective home remedy for constipation.
+Instead of magnesium you can try Epsom salt.
+It is also an effective home remedy for constipation but you must test which one is better for you.
 It absorbs water from, softening up stool and making it easier to pass.
 In addition, the magnesium that is present in the Epsom salt promotes contractions and relaxation of the bowel muscles, which also helps to passing the stool easier.
 Take about two teaspoons of Epsom salt with at least one cup of water or vegetable juice about 30 minutes before meal one or two times a day.

 OTHER HERBAL REMEDIES AND SUPPLEMENTS TO FIGHT CONSTIPATION

-– Vitamin B5 (pantothenic acid), Linoforce (Vogel), Prunes, Prune juice, Castor oil, Senna leaf or Senna pods, Aloe vera, Dandelion tea.
+– Vitamin B5 (pantothenic acid), Prunes, Prune juice, Castor oil, Senna leaf or Senna pods, Aloe vera, Dandelion tea.

-– If constipation is resistant to above treatment you must do the enema at least once a week to prevent colon cancer and other conditions such as leaky gut syndrome, diverticulitis, ulcerative colitis, Crohn’s disease, haemorrhoids, hiatus hernia, etc.
+– If constipation is resistant to above treatment you must do the Enema at least two times per week to prevent colon cancer and other conditions such as leaky gut syndrome, diverticulitis, ulcerative colitis, Crohn’s disease, haemorrhoids, hiatus hernia, etc.